LSEG-API-Samples/Article.RDP.TypeScript.Deno.HTTPRestAPI/README.md

 ## <a id="rdp_chain"></a>RDP APIs Pricing Chain Service

 I will begin with the Chain service.
-The RDP ```/data/pricing/chains/<version>``` endpoint is a HTTP REST API service that returns all constituents of a Chain symbol.
+The RDP ```/data/pricing/chains/<version>``` endpoint is an HTTP REST API service that returns all constituents of a Chain symbol.

 ### Sending Chain Request

 I will begin by creating a function named ```getChain()``` in the HTTP Controller  ```rdp_https.ts``` file.
-This function receives a Chain symbol and the access token information to create a HTTP URL with a symbol query parameter as follows
+This function receives a Chain symbol and the access token information to create an HTTP URL with a symbol query parameter as follows

 ```
 // rdp_https.ts